Apply to Face Blog

 • Put the 160 grams of butter, 2 tsp of baking powder and 250 grams of flour into your mixing bowl and mix until it forms shaggy lumps.
 You can do this in a free standing mixer, with a electric hand held whisk or wooden spoon and mixing bowl.

-• Once the sultanas have cooled a little then put them into the bowl along with 250 grams of sugar,1 tsp of mixed spice, 1 tsp of cinnamon and 3 eggs.
+• Then put 250 grams of sugar,1 tsp of mixed spice, 1 tsp of cinnamon and 2 eggs in and mix well for about a minute.

 • Mix until the mixture pales slightly.